yugeniom/S4/README.md

 ```
 git clone https://github.com/phoebe-p/S4
 cd S4
-make boost
 make S4_pyext
 ```

-`make boost` automatically downloads and compiles the relevant Boost libraries in the local S4 directory.
-This version of boost will be automatically linked when compiling during `make S4_pyext`.
+Running the `make boost` command before `make S4_pyext` should automatically download and compile the relevant Boost libraries in the local S4 directory.
+HOWEVER, this appears to cause problems on macOS, so if you are installing on macOS you should install the boost libraries using Homebrew (see below).
 If you want to use Boost libraries in a different location you will have to edit the Makefile.

 ## Installing relevant libraries etc.: